KvinDave/acc102-sector-analysis/README.md

 ## 8. AI Disclosure

-Claude (Anthropic, claude-sonnet-4-6, accessed April 2025) was used to assist with code structure, chart design, and README formatting.
-All analytical decisions (metric selection, scoring weights, interpretations) were reviewed and are understood by the author.
+ChatGPT was used only for research.
+All coding, writing, and analytical decisions (metric selection, scoring weights, interpretations) were made solely by the author.
 The data is sourced independently from public financial disclosures.

 ---
+## 📌 Key Insights

+- Industrials achieved the highest risk-adjusted performance
+- Technology showed high returns but also high volatility
+- Energy had strong returns but large drawdowns
+- Risk-adjusted metrics provide more reliable investment evaluation than raw returns

+---

+## 👤 Author

+- Name: Davis Otieno
+- Module: ACC102
+- Project Type: Track 2 – GitHub Data Analysis

 *ACC102 Mini Assignment · Track 2 · 2nd Semester 2024–25 · XJTLU IBSS*